 Most Canadian banks are predicting that it is highly unlikely that the Bank of Canada (BOC) will raise the key overnight rate anytime this year.
-This means we won’t expect to see rate hikes until next year at the least (since 5-year variable mortgage rates follow the overnight rate).
+This means we won’t expect to see a Bank of Canada interest rate hike until next year at the least (since 5-year variable mortgage rates follow the overnight rate).
 With weak market conditions and U.S. economic woes worsening, the forecasted rate tightening that many predicted but a month ago, seems distant today.
 According to Reuters, RBC Capital Markets, CIBC World Markets, BMO Capital Markets, TD Securities, and Scotia Capital all confirmed that they believe the key interest rate will remain at 1% for 2011 – that’s the top five major players in the Canadian banking industry.
-The chief economist at CIBC is forecasting a 25 basis-point increase in each of the first two quarters of next year, whereas the chief economist at BMO believes rate increases will occur three times next year in each quarter, starting from the second quarter.
+The chief economist at CIBC is forecasting a 25 basis-point increase in each of the first two quarters of next year, whereas the chief economist at BMO believes a Bank of Canada interest rate hike will occur three times next year in each quarter, starting from the second quarter.

 Fixed Rate Outlook:

 Last week we saw five-year bond yields hit record lows on three consecutive days.
 Five-year fixed mortgage rates track five-year bond yields, and with the recent low bond yields, many are expecting a major rate drop.
 Although bond yields rose 15 basis-points on Thursday, they still finished down 27 bps overall by the end of the week.
 According to Canadian Mortgage Trends:

 “The difference between today’s posted 5-year rate (5.39%) and the corresponding 5-year yield (1.39%) is a whopping 4.00 percentage points.
 That represents the widest spread (lender profit margin) in ages.”